jmahedy1/SlayTheBoss/README.md

 # JavaGameProject
-This is my project for CNIT 25501 (Intro to OO Programming)
+This project is for my Intro to OO Programming class.
+This project does not properly utilize good OO programming procedures but is functional.
+Check out the linked repositories where I took the next level OO programming class and was able to understand the concepts.

 # Usage
 Do not use this project as your own, but you are welcome to reference the code to help with creating ideas.